 One of the most haunted places in OC is said to be Red Cross in Anaheim.
 What is particularly interesting about the paranormal activity is that these ghosts are far from scary.

-There have been many couples who have come to visit in the hope of getting a spooky seal of approval from the caretaker!
+Many couples have come to visit hoping to get a spooky seal of approval from the caretaker!

 2. Yorba Cemetery, Yorba Linda

 However, not everybody believes this particular tale.
-Some say she has actually been identified as a local woman named Alvina de Los Reyes, who died of pneumonia.
-Whoever she actually is, most witnesses agree that she is quite obviously distressed by her untimely demise.
+Some say she’s a local woman named Alvina de Los Reyes, who died of pneumonia.
+Whoever she is, most witnesses agree that she is distressed by her untimely demise.

 The cemetery dates back to 1834, and although the pink lady is the most well-known spirit, others haunt here too.
-The gates have been closed since 1939, but there are tours available by arrangement for those who would like the opportunity to explore.
+The gates have been closed since 1939, but tours are available by arrangement for those who would like the opportunity to explore.

 3. El Adobe De Capistrano Restaurant, San Juan Capistrano

-Its most famous ghost story is a particularly disturbing one!
-Local legend states that there is a headless monk was walks around the restaurant carrying an ax.
-No-one is sure who he is or why he is carrying such a weapon, especially since there were never executions carried out while this was a jail.
+Its most famous ghost story is an alarming one!
+Local legend states that a headless monk walks around the restaurant carrying an ax.
+No one is sure who he is or why he is carrying such a weapon, especially since there were never executions carried out while this was a jail.